Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/334_Increasing_Triplet_Subsequence.md

 Assume we found one number A and another number B that is larger than A. If we could find a third number C that is larger than B, we can return a true.
 So the problem becomes how to update A and B to make them ready for C to be discovered.

-Now the process becomes simple and clear, keep updating A to be the minimum value ever visited and keep B being the smallest value that is larger than A. Once C > B is encountered, return true;
+Now the process becomes simple and clear, keep updating A to be the minimum value ever visited and keep B being the smallest value that is larger than A. Once C > B is encountered, return true.

+__Be careful that when we meet a number is smaller or equals to A, we can't update B with A's current value, the order appears before B will be break if we do this.__ You may see, since we update A's value with the new smaller value, don't we break the order either?
+The thing is, we are only asked to find whether such sequence exist, not to return the actual sequence.
+When we replace A with smaller value, B's value is still the same, and it won't affect us.

 ### Solution 1